 When it comes to holiday traditions, there’s no doubt that one tradition revolves around watching a movie or two with your family to celebrate the season.

-My husband and I just introduced our little man to one of our go-to holiday shows: Pee-Wee’s Playhouse Christmas Special.
+In 2017, my husband and I introduced our son to one of our go-to holiday shows: Pee-Wee’s Playhouse Christmas Special.
 I know, I know.
 It’s not really a movie, but it’s holiday-themed and pretty fantastic.